dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The painter's algorithm, also known as a priority fill, is one of the simplest solutions to the visibility problem in 3D computer graphics.
 When projecting
 5 KB (653 words) - 19:44, 19 February 2019

-Iterative method (redirect from Iterative algorithm) implementation of an iterative method, including the termination criteria, is an algorithm of the iterative method.
-An iterative method is called convergent if the
-9 KB (1,363 words) - 04:06, 11 January 2019

 Hill climbing (redirect from Hill-climbing algorithm) technique which belongs to the family of local search.
 It is an iterative algorithm that starts with an arbitrary solution to a problem, then attempts to
 11 KB (1,519 words) - 10:26, 1 February 2019